 Students are assigned registration times based on the number of credit hours they have completed and whether they are enrolled in certain limited enrollment programs.
 This registration time is available in WebAdvisor under My Online Registration Time.
 New students are able to register after their designated date and time.
-Students who have completed orientation may register for or add a class during the designated schedule adjustment period.
+Students who have completed orientation may register for or add a course during the designated schedule adjustment period.

-Caution: Registering for classes after instruction has begun may be detrimental to student learning.
+Caution: Registering for courses after instruction has begun may be detrimental to student learning.
 Any student who adds a course after the start of class and before the census date will be held responsible for all course information previously covered.
 Students are not guaranteed make up privileges.

 Regular attendance in class is essential to receiving maximum benefit from the educational experiences.
 A curriculum student is expected to attend and be on time for all classes and lab/shop/clinic sessions.
 In order to remain enrolled in a course a student must be in attendance on or before the census date.
-For all other classes, a student must be physically present in the class on or before census.

 Curriculum and continuing education students are allowed two days of excused absences each academic year for religious observances as required by law.
 Curriculum students must notify instructors in writing of expected religious absences within the first three weeks of class.